kilianna/points-detector/help/README.md

 ### Discrimination line parameters

-Do oddzielenia sygnału od szumu program posługuje się odpowiednio dopasowaną prostą dyskryminacji o równaniu:
+To separate the signal from the noise, the program uses an appropriately adjusted discrimination line with the equation:

 $$
   y = a*x+b
 $$

-- **Slope** - współczynnik kierunkowy prostej dyskryminacji (a);
+- **Slope** - slope coefficient of simple discrimination (a);
-- **Y-Intercept** - punkt przecięcia prostej dyskryminacyji z osią OY (b).
+- **Y-Intercept** - the point of intersection of the discrimination line with the OY axis (b).

 ![main_window_line](img/main_window_line.PNG)